rtlrecguy-del/leradioapp/README.md

 * Username:myavr2
 * password:myavr2radio

-Please change this to something of your liking in the Dockerfile beforw creating container.
+Please change this to something of your liking in the Dockerfile before creating container.

 To setup Android app: